 This is obviously a lot of money left on the table.

 The money becomes much more real when we consider that in the UK, student drop-out rates have increased for the third successive year6.
 Universities are increasingly using learning analytics 7 to identify levels of student engagement, and using the insights to build student intervention strategies.

-Higher levels of engagement leads to greater student persistence.
+Higher levels of engagement lead to greater student persistence.

 Alternatively, if we look at the raw data, it’s easy to get lost in the numerous metrics and flashy dashboards.
 In this climate, finding a universal metric that covers everyone’s use cases 9 is clearly not straightforward.

 We posit that perhaps this is a broader customer engagement problem which others have posed solutions to, which the education sector as a whole could perhaps draw from.

 Customer loyalty strategies have evolved over time with these same challenges, and brand advocacy has been identified as a significant indicator of engagement 10.
 This is likely because it encapsulates not just satisfaction but perhaps also that indefinable emotional investment that Newmann first directed us to look towards.
 If your students are advocates, maybe they really do love you?

 We’re not claiming this is the newest or most unique piece of rocket science around, but perhaps this is a sign that can be used to separate signal from noise.
 How can an institution measure student advocacy as a sign of engagement?
 Social media sentiment analysis might be a key step given its reach and the fact that it is where students can be found in their natural habitat.

 It should be acknowledged that although it’s easy to use social channels in this way, the enforcement of GDPR and growing awareness of privacy rights has contributed to declining social activity 11 and many more users are making their social profiles private 12.
 The end result is that sample sizes may not be statistically relevant enough to inform decision making.